microsoft/PartnerResources/_docs/Azure/AppDev/Partner Readiness Resources for Modernizing Java Apps.md

 Define the architecture and design patterns that will be used in the solution.

-Capture everything on a whiteboard and/or a notetaking application, such as OneNote.
+Capture everything on a whiteboard and/or a note-taking application, such as OneNote.

 Create a "Parking Lot" list for items that are out of scope.

 ### Follow-up

 Take time at the end of the ADS to discuss the next steps.

 For the next meeting(s)?